 At Capital Health – Rheumatology Specialists, we diagnose and treat diseases involving the muscles, joints, bones, and immune system commonly referred to as rheumatic diseases.
 Several of these are autoimmune in origin.
 Autoimmune diseases are complex conditions that can affect almost any part of the body.
 A healthy immune system helps protect your body from outside invaders, like a cold virus or bacteria in minor cuts and scrapes.
 But problems with your immune system may cause it to treat healthy cells in your own body as invaders.
 The most common symptom is inflammation that can cause pain and swelling.
-Dr. Prabhakaran helps patients affected by autoimmune diseases by understanding and accurately diagnosing a range of conditions, including (but not limited to):.
+Our team helps patients affected by autoimmune diseases by understanding and accurately diagnosing a range of conditions, including (but not limited to):

 - Ankylosing spondylitis is a type of arthritis that affects the spine primarily.